Dinosaurs, fossils, paleontologists on stamps and postmarks of Brazil

 Official stamps of Brazil related to Paleontology: dinosaurs, fossils, paleontologist

-Fossil fish (Belonostomus comptoni) from Ceara.
+Fossil fish (Belonostomus comptoni

 Some personalized stamps of Brazil related to Paleontology: prehistoric animals